vsajip/python-gnupg/docs/index.rst

 documentation linked above.
 (Note that that documentation is not terribly user-friendly, but nevertheless it should be usable.)

+The returned value from :meth:`~gnupg.GPG.list_keys` has an attribute ``uids``, which is a list of userids associated with the listed keys, and an attribute ``fingerprints``, which is a list of the key fingerprints associated with the listed keys.

 .. versionadded:: 0.3.8
    The returned value from :meth:`~gnupg.GPG.list_keys` now has a new attribute, ``key_map``, which is a dictionary mapping key and subkey